 and Natural Resources

-Forestry & Natural Resources introduces students, during its 240 minute daily, one year program, to forest science and the safe operation of chainsaws, heavy equipment and tree felling.
+Forestry & Natural Resources introduces students to forest science and the safe operation of chainsaws, heavy equipment and tree felling.
 Students will participate in seasonal projects including but not limited to firewood cutting, drainage projects, soil evaluation, Christmas tree farming, and maple sugaring.